Grupo LIA - UPM

 - Artificial Intelligence in vivo: How to use algorithmic ideas developed in Artificial Intelligence field to program smart cellular computers?
 Or, how to apply evolutionary computing ideas in the design of new biocircuits?

-- Heterotic living computing: Most biocircuits developed so far are based on Boolean algebra and use a digital/binary abstraction to operate with biological signals.
+- Heterotic living computing and non-digital SynBio: Most biocircuits developed so far are based on Boolean algebra and use a digital/binary abstraction to operate with biological signals.
 How could we design new robust analog, and/or probabilistic and/or multicellular biocircuits?

 - Bio-design automation and Programmable Biology: We produce software to simulate multicellular genetic circuits and to automatize biology protocols.

 PhD studentship offer.
-If you are an engineer that likes biology and wants to program cells and DNA, code biology or engineer life contact us.
+If you are an engineer or physicist that likes biology and wants to program cells and DNA, code biology or engineer life contact us.
 Deadline: June 21st, 2016.
+We love people passionate about research that wants to deep into the unknown.

 PhD studentship offer.
 4 years.
 Reseach to be done in LIA Lab - UPM and collaborating in the European research projects PLAWIRES and EVOPROG.
 Topics of research: Synthetic Biology, Systems Biology, DNA Computing, Lab Automation, Programmable Biology.
 Candidates background and profile: Highly motivated candidates with excellent transcripts.
 Strong mathematical background and programming skills are mandatory requirements.
 No biology knowledge is required but the applicant must be willing to acquire it.
 Good working knowledge in English.
 Applicants should preferably hold a Degree or a Master in Bioengineering, Biophysics, Computer Science, Electrical, Industrial, Mechanical, Aerospace Engineering or a related discipline.
 Applicants please send an email to Alfonso Rodríguez-Patón, email@example.com with CV, grade transcripts, motivation letter, and two letters of recommendation.
 Deadline: July 21st, 2015.